 Why?
-I’ve since learned that there are better ways to make money with old magazines.
-And one of the most profitable plans starts with a pair of scissors — but we’ll get to that in a moment.
+I’ve since learned a smarter way to make money with old magazines.
+It starts with a pair of scissors — but we’ll get to that in a moment.

-Michael Franco of Pick4Profit.com says he makes money with old ads by putting them in plastic sheet covers or dollar-store frames and selling them online and at flea markets.
-He explains:
+Michael Franco of Pick 4 Profit says he makes money with vintage ads by putting them in plastic sheet covers or dollar-store frames and selling them online and at flea markets

 - Sports-related items